Pixel-Yohan/shopify_challenge/README.md

 **c) What is its value?**

-Answer: $284.0/per order amount which sounds a lot more reasonable for a sneaker compared to the AOV of $3145.13
+Answer: $284.0/per order amount which sounds a lot more reasonable for a sneaker compared to the AOV of $3145.13 I wrote a simple Python program to showcase how to obtain the Median using the built in libraries.

 ## Shopify Challenge Quesiton 2 (SQL)